causify-ai/tutorials/class_project_instructions/Projects/Haiku_Project_Description.md

 **Description**

-Haiku is a powerful Python library designed for building and training deep learning models with a focus on simplicity and flexibility.
-It provides a high-level API for defining neural networks and supports various machine learning tasks, making it an excellent choice for both beginners and advanced practitioners in the field.
+Haiku is a Python library designed for building and training deep learning models with a focus on simplicity and flexibility.
+It allows users to create neural networks with minimal boilerplate code and provides a variety of built-in layers, optimizers, and loss functions.
+Haiku is particularly useful for researchers and practitioners who want to prototype and experiment with machine learning models quickly.

-**Features:**
-- Intuitive API for creating and training neural networks.
-- Built-in support for various layers, optimizers, and loss functions.
+Technologies Used
+Haiku

+- Simplifies the process of building neural networks with a clean API.
+- Supports flexible model definitions using functional programming techniques.
-- Compatible with TensorFlow and JAX for performance optimization.
+- Integrates seamlessly with JAX for high-performance numerical computing.
-- Facilitates easy experimentation with model architectures.
+- Enables easy experimentation with various architectures and training routines.

 ---

-### Project 1: Image Classification of Fashion Items (Difficulty: 1 - Easy)
+**Project 1: Image Classification of Fashion Items**
+**Difficulty**: 1 (Easy)

-**Project Objective**: Build a simple convolutional neural network (CNN) to classify images of clothing items into different categories (e.g., shirts, shoes, pants).
-The goal is to achieve high accuracy in classifying the items based on their visual features.
+**Project Objective**: Build a convolutional neural network (CNN) to classify images of fashion items into various categories (e.g., shoes, shirts, bags) using a public dataset.

-**Dataset Suggestions**: Use the Fashion MNIST dataset available on Kaggle, which contains 70,000 grayscale images of clothing items.
+**Dataset Suggestions**: Look for fashion item images on Kaggle or HuggingFace datasets.

 **Tasks**:
-- **Set Up Environment**: Install Haiku and necessary libraries.
+- Data Preprocessing:
-- **Data Preparation**: Load the Fashion MNIST dataset and preprocess images (normalization, resizing).
+  - Load and preprocess the dataset, including resizing images and normalizing pixel values.

+- Model Definition:
-- **Model Building**: Design a CNN architecture using Haiku that includes convolutional, pooling, and dense layers.
+  - Create a CNN model using Haiku with appropriate layers (convolutional, pooling, dense).

+- Training:
-- **Training**: Train the model on the training set and validate on the validation set while monitoring performance metrics.
+  - Train the model on the training set and validate on the validation set, using appropriate loss functions and optimizers.

-- **Evaluation**: Test the model on unseen data and calculate accuracy, precision, and recall.
-- **Visualization**: Visualize training/validation loss and accuracy over epochs using Matplotlib.
+- Evaluation:
+  - Evaluate the model's performance using accuracy metrics and confusion matrix visualization.

+- Visualization:
+  - Visualize some predictions alongside the true labels to assess model performance qualitatively.

 **Bonus Ideas (Optional)**:
-- Experiment with different CNN architectures or hyperparameters.
-- Implement data augmentation techniques to improve model robustness.
+- Experiment with data augmentation techniques to improve model robustness.
+- Compare the performance of different CNN architectures (e.g., ResNet, VGG).

 ---

-### Project 2: Predicting House Prices with Regression (Difficulty: 2 - Medium)
+**Project 2: Time-Series Forecasting of Energy Consumption**
+**Difficulty**: 2 (Medium)

-**Project Objective**: Develop a regression model to predict house prices based on various features such as size, location, and number of bedrooms.
-The goal is to minimize the mean absolute error (MAE) of the predictions.
+**Project Objective**: Develop a recurrent neural network (RNN) model to forecast future energy consumption based on historical data.

-**Dataset Suggestions**: Use the Ames Housing dataset from Kaggle, which provides a comprehensive set of features for houses sold in Ames, Iowa.
+**Dataset Suggestions**: Access energy consumption datasets from government open data portals or Kaggle.

 **Tasks**:
+- Data Preparation:
-- **Data Exploration**: Load and explore the dataset to understand feature distributions and relationships.
+  - Load and preprocess the time-series data, including handling missing values and normalizing the consumption values.

-- **Data Cleaning**: Handle missing values and encode categorical variables appropriately.
-- **Feature Engineering**: Create new features that may enhance model performance (e.g., total square footage).
-- **Model Building**: Construct a regression model using Haiku, selecting appropriate layers and activation functions.
-- **Training and Validation**: Train the model and validate its performance using k-fold cross-validation.
-- **Evaluation**: Analyze the model's predictions and calculate MAE, R-squared, and feature importance.
+- Feature Engineering:
+  - Create additional time-based features (e.g., month, day of the week) to improve model performance.

+- Model Construction:
+  - Build an RNN model using Haiku to capture temporal dependencies in the data.

+- Training and Validation:
+  - Train the model, using a portion of the data for validation, and implement early stopping to prevent overfitting.

+- Forecasting:
+  - Generate predictions for future time steps and visualize the forecast against actual consumption.

 **Bonus Ideas (Optional)**:
-- Compare the performance of your model against traditional regression algorithms (e.g., linear regression).
+- Implement a comparison with traditional time-series forecasting methods (e.g., ARIMA).
-- Use techniques like Lasso or Ridge regression to improve model generalization.
+- Explore hyperparameter tuning to optimize model performance.

 ---

-### Project 3: Sentiment Analysis on Movie Reviews (Difficulty: 3 - Hard)
+**Project 3: Sentiment Analysis on Movie Reviews**
+**Difficulty**: 3 (Hard)

-**Project Objective**: Implement a recurrent neural network (RNN) to perform sentiment analysis on movie reviews, classifying them as positive or negative.
-The goal is to achieve high accuracy in sentiment classification and explore the model's interpretability.
+**Project Objective**: Create a transformer-based model to perform sentiment analysis on movie reviews, classifying them as positive or negative.

-**Dataset Suggestions**: Use the IMDb movie reviews dataset available on Kaggle, which contains 50,000 reviews labeled as positive or negative.
+**Dataset Suggestions**: Use publicly available movie review datasets from Kaggle or HuggingFace.

 **Tasks**:
+- Data Acquisition:
-- **Data Preparation**: Load the IMDb dataset, preprocess text data (tokenization, padding), and split into training and testing sets.
+  - Load the dataset and preprocess the text reviews, including tokenization and padding.

+- Model Design:
-- **Model Architecture**: Build an RNN model using Haiku, possibly incorporating LSTM or GRU layers for improved performance.
+  - Construct a transformer model using Haiku, leveraging attention mechanisms for sentiment classification.

+- Transfer Learning:
+  - Fine-tune a pre-trained transformer model (e.g., BERT) on the sentiment analysis task.

+- Training:
-- **Training**: Train the model on the training set while monitoring loss and accuracy metrics.
+  - Train the model with appropriate batch sizes and learning rates, monitoring performance on a validation set.

+- Evaluation:
-- **Evaluation**: Evaluate the model's performance on the test set and generate a confusion matrix.
+  - Assess the model's performance using F1 scores and confusion matrices, and visualize the results.
-- **Interpretability**: Implement techniques such as LIME or SHAP to interpret model predictions and understand feature influences.
-- **Visualization**: Visualize the training process and model performance using appropriate charts.

 **Bonus Ideas (Optional)**:
-- Explore transfer learning by fine-tuning a pre-trained model (e.g., BERT) for sentiment classification.
-- Investigate how the model performs on different genres of movies by analyzing sentiment across categories.

----

-These projects provide a well-rounded experience with Haiku, covering foundational concepts in machine learning and deep learning, while encouraging creativity and exploration.
+- Experiment with multi-class sentiment classification (e.g., positive, negative, neutral).
+- Implement model interpretability techniques (e.g., SHAP values) to understand sentiment predictions better.